Optimal Spectral Recovery of a Planted Vector in a Subspace: Detection of a Planted Vector and Low-Degree Lower Bounds

 If $\tilde v$ satisfies $\|\tilde v - v\| \le c_3$ with probability at least $1-\delta$ over $\cP$, then $\tilde \psi$ distinguishes between $\cQ$ and $\cP$ with error probability at most $\delta + N^{-\omega(1)}$; that is,

 \end{theorem}

-The contrapositive of the above reduction says that if there is no polynomial-time algorithm to distinguish between $\cQ$ and $\cP$ with vanishing error, then there is no polynomial-time algorithm to estimate $v$ consistently with high probability.
-We have assumed that $\rho$ is bounded away from $2/\pi$ because if $\rho = 2/\pi$ then the $\ell_1/\ell_2$ test statistic for $v \sim \BR(N, \rho)$ coincides with that of a Gaussian vector.
-In the next section, we give evidence that the detection problem is computationally hard when $n \rho \gg \sqrt{N}$.
-In light of Theorem~\ref{thm:reduction}, this suggests that our upper bounds for estimation cannot be improved.
+Recall that in Problem~\ref{prob:detect}, if $\rho = 1$, then the planted model $\cP$ coincides with the null model $\cQ$.
+Now suppose that $\rho$ is bounded away from $1$.
+The contrapositive of the above reduction says that, if there is no polynomial-time algorithm to distinguish between $\cQ$ and $\cP$ with vanishing error, then there is no polynomial-time algorithm to estimate $v$ consistently with high probability.
+In the next subsection, we give evidence that the detection problem is computationally hard when $n \rho \gg \sqrt{N}$.
+In light of Theorem~\ref{thm:reduction}, this suggests that the estimation problem is also computationally hard in that regime.
+As a result, we conjecture that our upper bounds for estimation cannot be improved.

+\begin{remark} We note that our results do not formally rule out spectral and low-degree algorithms for \emph{estimating} $v$.
+Instead, our evidence for hardness of estimation takes the form of a two-step argument: The failure of spectral and low-degree methods for \emph{detection} (proved in the next section) leads us to conjecture that there is no polynomial-time algorithm for detection; this conjecture (if true) combined with Theorem~\ref{thm:reduction} implies that there is no polynomial-time algorithm for estimation.
+It may be possible to directly analyze the power of low-degree polynomials for estimation as in~\cite{schramm2022computational}, but we have not attempted this here. \end{remark}